Forest Health Protection

 The Forest Health Protection (FHP) Aviation Program in Regions One and Four conduct annual insect and disease detection surveys, primarily using fixed-wing aircraft.
 Most flights are for aerial sketch map surveys and aerial photography.
 However, FHP may also contract aircraft for aerial spraying associated with insect suppression, eradication, spray trails, or study/research projects.

 The purpose of an Aerial Detection Survey (ADS) is to:

 - Detect new outbreaks or identify previously undetected outbreaks of forest pests

 - Provide information for forest health assessments and project plans.

-Aerial sketchmap surveys for insect and disease damage begin the first part of July continuing through the end of September and often into October.
+Aerial insect and disease surveys begin the first part of July continuing through the end of September and often into October.
 Survey flights take off 8 or 9 am. and concluded before 3 pm to take advantage of optimal light conditions.